anthonypanzz/Secure-Application-Deployment-on-AWS/README.md

 Utilizing the Security Pillar from the AWS Well-Architected Framework:

-As an AWS Solutions Architect, it is crucial to work with customers and to take a vulnerable cloud environment and redesign it into a secure, production-ready architecture using AWS-native services and best practices.
+As an AWS Cloud Engineer, it is crucial to work with customers and to take a vulnerable cloud environment and redesign it into a secure, production-ready architecture using AWS-native services and best practices.

 ---